 Although it may be argued that monitoring merely enables companies to detect potentially illegal or other problematic content, in practice, mere detection is almost always coupled with removal or other types of actions reducing the availability of such content.
-This is deeply problematic, given that content-monitoring technology is not nearly as advanced as is
+This is deeply problematic, given that content-monitoring technology is not nearly as advanced as is sometimes suggested.
+In particular, hash-matching algorithms and natural language-processing tools are currently incapable of distinguishing content whose legality may vary depending on the context, such as news reporting or parody.
+160 Vast amounts of legitimate content may therefore be removed.
+Moreover, these technologies interfere with users' privacy rights, as they require analysis of individuals' communications.

-In addition, if a law were to make immunity from liability conditional on 'general monitoring' or the adoption of 'proactive measures' or 'best efforts' to tackle illegal content,161 companies would inevitably err on the side of caution and remove content by default to avoid legal risks and enforcement costs.
-This could lead to platforms only allowing pre-screened speakers, or using their terms of service to prohibit controversial content,162 and could also deter new market entrants from challenging incumbents.163
+In addition, if a law were to make immunity from liability conditional on 'general monitoring' or the adoption of 'proactive measures' or 'best efforts' to tackle illegal content, 161 companies would inevitably err on the side of caution and remove content by default to avoid legal risks and enforcement costs.
+This could lead to platforms only allowing pre-screened speakers, or using their terms of service to prohibit controversial content, 162 and could also deter new market entrants from challenging incumbents.
+163

-At the same time, ARTICLE 19 recognises that 'specific' monitoring and removal of videos or other images that contain incontrovertibly unlawful child sexual abuse images, i.e. the depiction of sexual activity (e.g. penetration) between a child and an adult, may be compatible with the rights to freedom of expression and privacy.164 We do so given the gravity of the conduct at issue and the fact that this type of content can reliably be recognised as unlawful regardless of context.
-We do not, however, agree that such specific monitoring obligations should be applied to any other kind of content.165
+At the same time, ARTICLE 19 recognises that 'specific' monitoring and removal of videos or other images that contain incontrovertibly unlawful child sexual abuse images, i.e. the depiction of sexual activity (e.g. penetration) between a child and an adult, may be compatible with the rights to freedom of expression and privacy.
+164 We do so given the gravity of the conduct at issue and the fact that this type of content can reliably be recognised as unlawful regardless of context.
+We do not, however, agree that such specific monitoring obligations should be applied to any other kind of content.
+165

-Recommendation 5: Any regulatory framework must be strictly limited in scope
+Any regulatory framework must be strictly limited in scope